wimpysworld/obs-studio-portable/README.md

 # Batteries included 🔋

-I'm incredibly thankful to the OBS Studio developers and developers of the growing list of excellent plugins.
+I'm incredibly thankful to the OBS Studio developers and developers of the growing list of excellent plugins, scripts and themes.
 These Portable builds of OBS Studio for Ubuntu celebrate the best of what's available.
 Thank you! 🙇

 Here are the 3rd party plugins that come bundled with OBS Studio Portable for Ubuntu: